• Skip to primary navigation

 • Add crushed tomatoes and tomato paste, but don’t stir.

-• Add one-third of spaghetti over the tomatoes, spreading it out horizontally.
+• Add one-third of spaghetti over the tomatoes, spreading out from right to left.

 Instant Pot Spaghetti Instructions 5 collage - spaghetti fanned out top to bottom, fanned out right to left, submerged in liquid - Paint the Kitchen Red

-• Add the next one-third of spaghetti, spreading out vertically.
+• Add the next one-third of spaghetti, spreading out from top to bottom.

-• Add the final layer, spreading out horizontally.
+• Add the final layer, spreading out from right to left.

-• Using a spatula, push down on spaghetti until submerged in the liquid.
+• Using a spatula, push down on spaghetti until submerged in the liquid after every addition.
+It is very important that the spaghetti is below the level of the liquid.

 Instant Pot Spaghetti Instructions 6 collage - cooked spaghetti and sauce, stirred, served on white plate - Paint the Kitchen Red